Purdue-CS193/homework-0-Ansh2/index.md

+# Ansh Tandon's First CS193 Homework

+- Get to learn **vital** tools such as Git and GitHub for software development
+- Friendly homework submission deadlines (_two weeks to complete each homework_)
+- No exams/midterms in this class!

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.